JJHick95/oop_ds-west-082420/README.md

 3. Define attributes, methods, and dot notation
 4. Describe the relationship of classes and objectes, and learn to code classes
 5. Overview of Inheritance
-6. Important data science tools through the lens of objects: Standard Scaler and One-Hot-Encoder
+6. Code Your Own Standard Scaler

 # 1. Why a data scientist should learn about OOP